u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 .. image:: email_marketing/settings-tab-with-settings.png
    :align: center
-   :alt: View of settings tab in Odoo Email Marketing when settings are activated.
+   :alt: View of settings tab in Thrive Bureau ERP Email Marketing when settings are activated.

 The additional features are: :guilabel:`Mailing Campaign`, :guilabel:`Allow A/B Testing`, and :guilabel:`A/B Testing percentage`.